 Where Native Scheduling Breaks

-This is where most guides stop.
+Most guides stop here.
 They show you the steps and move on.
-But native scheduling has real limitations that matter once you're posting regularly:
+But native scheduling has real limits that bite once you post regularly:

 | Limitation | Why It Matters |